Value proposition: what it is, how to write one, and examples

 - Value proposition: "We use native plants to create a natural look that requires less maintenance."

-Your value proposition isn't static.
+Your value proposition should evolve as your business grows.
 You may need to adapt it based on:

-- competitive landscape: as new competitors enter the market, you may need to emphasise different features
+- Competitive landscape: as new competitors enter your market, you may need to emphasise different strengths

 Value proposition examples